H1N1 predominant, with more severe presentations among children and non-elderly adults.

 This is an update on the 2018/19 influenza season.
 We are currently in the midst of the 4-6 week peak of influenza activity.

 We have been seeing typical levels of influenza activity in terms of influenza-like illness presentations to GP clinics based on MSP and sentinel surveillance data.
 However, visits to the Children’s Hospital Emergency Department are higher than expected.
 Clinicians have also noted more severe presentations of influenza among children and non-elderly adults within our region.

 Among influenza positive specimens tested at the lab, the predominantly circulating strain is influenza type A H1N1.
 H1N1 is known to impact children and non-elderly adults disproportionately.
 In keeping with this, to date, approximately 75% of all influenza H1N1 detections across the province were among patients under the age of 65.
-Similarly, only five influenza outbreaks have occurred in Residential Care settings this season which is much lower than last year.
+Similarly, only five influenza outbreaks have occurred in long term care settings this season which is much lower than last year.